 - Peer mentoring and support

-- Access and independence
+- Promoting access and independence

-- Organizations that offer activities of interest
+- Connecting with organizations that offer activities of interest

 - Event planning